John Coltrane Home

-The John Coltrane Home is a house in the Dix Hills neighborhood of Huntington, Suffolk County, New York, where saxophonist John Coltrane lived from 1964 until his death in 1967.
-It was in this home that he composed A Love Supreme.
+The John Coltrane Home is a ranch house in Dix Hills, New York, where jazz saxophonist John Coltrane lived with his family from 1964 until his death in 1967.
+Coltrane composed his album A Love Supreme, widely considered his magnum opus, in his practice room in the house.

 Background

-Coltrane and his wife moved their family to Long Island in 1964.
-The family included his wife, Alice Coltrane; her daughter, Michelle, from a previous marriage; and their three children, John Jr., Ravi, and Oran.
-He lived in this house until he died from liver cancer at Huntington Hospital on July 17, 1967, at the age of 40.
-Alice Coltrane lived in the house until 1973.
+John Coltrane and his wife Alice moved to Suffolk County in 1964, along with their three children and Alice's daughter from her prior marriage to Kenny Hagood.
+John lived in the house until his death from liver cancer at Huntington Hospital on July 17, 1967; Alice continued living in the house until 1973.
+The basement of the house was the site of Coltrane Studios, where many of John's demo recordings were made and Alice recorded several of her early solo albums.

-The basement of the house was the site of Coltrane Studios where many of his demo recordings were made.
-It is a 1950s era brick and wood frame "Farm Ranch" building with four bedrooms, living room, studio in the basement, and a practice room above the garage.
-The practice room is where the album A Love Supreme was composed.

 Preservation efforts

 In 2002, the 3.4 acre house and property faced demolition and development until Steve Fulgoni, a local historian, discovered its provenance.
-Fulgoni alerted owner Ash Agrawal, Coltrane's widow Alice, and the Huntington Historic Preservation Committee, who together sought a benefactor to buy the home in 2004.
+Fulgoni alerted Alice Coltrane, owner Ash Agrawal, and the Huntington Historic Preservation Committee, who together sought a benefactor to buy the home in 2004.

-In 2006 it was purchased by the Town of Huntington and given to the Friends of the Coltrane Home.
+In 2006, the home was purchased by the Town of Huntington and given to the Friends of the Coltrane Home.

 In 2007, the home was added to the New York State and the National Register of Historic Places.
-In 2011, the National Trust for Historic Preservation included the home on its list of the 11 Most Endangered Places.
+In 2011, the National Trust for Historic Preservation included the home on its list of the America's Most Endangered Places.

 In 2018, it received an award from the African American Cultural Heritage Action Fund.